 You might need a domain name for a project or initiative, or for a new agency or business unit.
 A 4th level domain might also meet your needs.

-If you think you need a new .govt.nz domain name, please contact us as early as possible in your development process.
+If you think you need a new .govt.nz domain name, contact us as early as possible in your website development process.